omicode24-7/Inventory-Management-System/README.md

 # Inventory-Management-System
-This project has been created to handle the basic day to day transactions of a shop.
+In this project we have created a simple mechanism of Inventory Management with the help of functions like adding a new product, adding quantity to existing products, deleting product or a particular qty.